danielga/vscode-gmrdb/README.md

 Be sure to use 64-bit or 32-bit modules on respective SRCDS platforms, otherwise modules will not be detected.

+### Server-side Debugging

 For this example, we're using SRCDS from the beta `x86-64` branch on Windows.

-This only applies to server-side debugging.
+The server will freeze *until* we attach a debugging process on VSCode and *resume*.

 1. Place `gmsv_rdb_win64.dll` binary modules in `garrysmod/lua/bin` - [guide](https://wiki.facepunch.com/gmod/Creating_Binary_Modules)
 2. (Optional) Add the following snippet where ever we want to start the server